ProceduresGovernment

 #permalink to section

-During the first quarter of 2025, the labor informality of Support Workers in Various Administrative Activities reached a 17%, which implied an increase from 0.57 percentage points compared to the fourth quarter of 2024 (16.4%).
+During the first quarter of 2025, the labor informality of Support Workers in Various Administrative Activities reached a N/A%, which implied a decrease from N/A percentage points compared to the fourth quarter of 2024 (N/A%).

 Labor Informality by State